truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ### Query Command

-The `query` command displays information about all disks on the sytem.
+The `query` command displays information about all disks on the system.

 {{< expand "Using the Query Command" "v" >}}
 #### Description
 The `query` command does not require entering property arguments.
 Enter the command then press <kbd>Enter</kbd>.
 The command returns a table containing the identifier, name, subsystem, number, serial, LUN ID, size, description, transfer mode, HDD standby status, S.M.A.R.T. status, S.M.A.R.T. options, expiration time, criticality, difference, informational status, model, rotation rate, drive type, ZFS globally unique identifier, bus type, dev name, enclosure, S.M.A.R.T. support, and pool for every disk in the system.